daveolker/Populate-HPE-Synergy/README.md

 ## Populate_HPE_Synergy.ps1
 This script connects with the Synergy DCS appliance and discovers/configures all the simulated hardware.
 When the script is run, it prompts for the hostname or IP address of the Synergy appliance, the Administrator user name (usually Administrator), and the Administrator password.

-The script does the following:
+This script does the following:

 * Prompts the user for the location of a Service Pack for ProLiant to upload as a Firmware Bundle
 * Prompts the user for OneView Advanced Licenses, if available